chengyucatch/chingchuan-chen.github.com/_posts/2015-04-19-Implementation-for-summing-a-list-of-matrices-part-2.md

 ---
 layout: post
-cTitle: Implementation for summing a list of matrices: part 2
+cTitle: Implementation for summing a list of matrices -- part 2
-title: "Implementation for summing a list of matrices: part 2"
+title: "Implementation for summing a list of matrices -- part 2"
 category: R
 tagline:
 tags: [R, Rcpp]